-Black bean corn chowder recipe is the perfect fall soup.
-If you’re looking for an easy corn chowder recipe with bacon, this is the one!
-Great use for fresh corn or leftover corn cobs.
+This black bean corn chowder recipe is perfect for cold weather.
+If you’re looking for an easy soup or chowder recipe with bacon, this is the one!
+Also, it is a great way to use up leftover corn cobs.

 When I started blogging, I posted about a trillion recipes with black beans.
 Exaggeration?
 Yes… but I posted A LOT of black bean recipes and didn’t feel a pinch of guilt about it.

 My love of black beans has been well documented here.

 One time, I went out to dinner with a group of friends to a Cuban restaurant.
 I ordered chiles rellenos with 2 sides of black beans and a bowl of black bean soup.
 My chiles got packed to go but I ate all of my black beans… and everyone else’s sides of black beans too.
 I’m obsessed.